devfikdark/nodeJS-Professionals/book_pages/chapter4/section4.14.md

+# Section 4.14: Reading a file into a Buer using streams

 While reading content from a file is already `asynchronous` using the `fs.readFile()` method, sometimes we want to get the data in a Stream versus in a simple callback.
 This allows us to pipe this data to other locations or to process it as it comes in